 Of course anything sounds easy when you say it fast enough, but after implementing the renderer aspect and also doing some investigations into additional aspects we’re pretty confident that this makes for a flexible and extensible API that, so far, satisfies the requirements of Qt3D.

 Aspects in Qt3D get asked each frame for a set of tasks to execute along with dependencies between them.
 The tasks are distributed across all configured cores by a scheduler for improved performance.

 We have seen that the needs of Qt3D extend far beyond implementing a simple forward-renderer exposed to QML.
 Rather, what is needed is a fully configurable renderer that allows to quickly implement any rendering pipeline that you need.
 Furthermore, Qt3D also provides a generic framework for near-realtime simulations beyond rendering.
 Qt3D is cleanly separated into a core and any number of aspects that can implement any functionality they wish.
 The aspects interact with components and entities to provide some slice of functionality.
 Examples of future possible aspects include: physics, audio, collision, AI, path finding.

 In the next part of this series, we shall demonstrate how to use Qt3D and the renderer aspect to produce a custom shaded object and how to make it animate all from within QML.

-KDAB believes that it is critical for our business to invest into Qt3D and Qt, in general, to keep pushing the technology forward and to ensure it remains competitive.
+KDAB believes that it is critical for our business to invest in Qt3D and Qt, in general, to keep pushing the technology forward, ensuring it remains competitive.